 - 10 What can I do to improve my sleeping?

 How much should we sleep?

-The Center for Disease Control and Prevention (CDC) recommends that adults between the ages of 18 and 60 years get at least 7 hours of sleep a night.
-The number of hours varies according to your age.
-In general, newborns and infants need more sleep, and adults need less sleep.
+The Center for Disease Control and Prevention (CDC) recommends that adults between the ages of 18 and 60 years get at least 7 hours of sleep a night — emphasis on ‘at least’.

 However, approximately 35 percent of adults in the United States do not get enough sleep.
 Adults should stay awake no longer than 17 hours to meet the CDC’s sleep recommendation.
 People tend to experience the adverse effects of sleep deprivation within 24 hours.